ruobaole/happy-everyday/README.md

 # happy-everyday

-one coding problem a day, keep the doctor away
+one coding problem 🍟 a day, keep the doctor away!